kunicmarko20/SimpleConfigurationBundle/README.md

-Symfony Sonata Configuration Panel
+Sonata Configuration Panel
 ============
-This bundle adds configuration panel to your sonata admin.
+This bundle adds configuration panel to your sonata admin, also you can easily extend bundle and add your own types.

-This bundle uses [IvoryCKEditorBundle](https://github.com/egeloen/IvoryCKEditorBundle) , be sure to check it out.

 This bundle depends on [SonataAdminBundle](https://github.com/sonata-project/SonataAdminBundle)